anoncoder555/logistic_growth/README.md

 Section Two: \
 In the second section (fit_linear_model.R), I applied a linear approximation to estimate the model parameters by focusing on two distinct stages of growth.
 In the first case where $K$ > $N_0$ and $t$ is small, we assume exponential growth, with which the population size is far from carrying capacity in the early growth phase.
 To capture this phase, time is filtered to $t$ < 1500.
 At this point the population size can be modelled using the exponential growth equation $N(t)$ = $N_0$ $e$<sup>rt</sup>.
-I took the natural logarithm to make this equation linear, $ln(N(t))$ = $ln(N_0)$ + rt.
+I took the natural logarithm to make this equation linear, $ln(N(t))$ = $ln(N_0)$ + $rt$.
 I could then fit a linear model to estimate the starting population size ( $ln(N_0)$ ) from the intercept and the growth rate ($r$) from the gradient. \
 In the second case where $N(t)$ = $K$, I focused on where growth stabillises at the carrying capacity.
-This phase happens when t is large so time is filtered to $t$ > 2000.
+This phase happens when $t$ is large so time is filtered to $t$ > 2000.
 When $t$ is large and the population size remains constant, the carrying capacity can be estimated as the population size during this phase.
-To achieve this, I fit a linear model $N ~ 1$, where the intercept gives the value of the carrying capacity.
+To achieve this, I fit a linear model $N$ ~ 1, where the intercept gives the value of the carrying capacity.

 Section Three:
+In the third section (plot_data_and_model), I visualised the growth data and overlaid the fitted logistic growth model to assess the alignment between the observed data and the theoretical predictions.
+The parameters for the logistic growth function were extracted from the linear approximations in section two.
+This visualisation allowed a direct comparison between the observed data and predictions.
+The model prediction aligned well with the observed data suggesting that population growth of this isolate of bacteria *Escherichia coli* follows a typical logistic growth pattern.

 **Results**

-From my analysis, I got values of...
+From my analysis, I got estimated the below values for intial population size ($N_0$), growth rate ($r$) and carrying capacity ($K$). \
+$N_0$ = exp(6.8941709) = 986.5075 \
+$r$ = 0.0100086 \
+$K$ = 5.979 × 10^10 \

 ### Q2 Use your estimates of $N_0$ and $r$ to calculate the population size at $t$ = 4980 min, assuming that the population grows exponentially.
 How does it compare to the population size predicted under logistic growth?